speed-chaser/meet-app/README.md

 - **When** the user clicks the button to see a chart of events in each of their corrosponding cities;
 - **Then** a chart with the number of upcoming events for each city will be shown to the user.

+## Use of serverless function in the meet app
+- The meet app can use serverless functions for event notifications, real-time data processing, user authentication, event recommendations, and scalability.
+By leveraging serverless technology, the app can efficiently handle backend processes, provide personalized experiences, and scale according to user demand.